Expressive Power of ReLU and Step Networks under Floating-Point Operations: Conclusion

 \section{Conclusion}

+In this work, we investigate the expressive power of neural networks under the fully floating-point setting; all parameters of neural networks, inputs, and intermediate values are floating-point, and neural networks are represented as compositions of floating-point operations.
+Under unbounded exponent floating-point arithmetic $\bbF_p$, we first demonstrate that $\step$ network has memorization universal approximation properties (\cref{thm:memstepfp-temp,thm:univstepfp-temp}).
+Following this, we establish that $\relu$ network also exhibits memorization universal approximation properties by constructing the indicator function using $\relu$ network (\cref{thm:memrelufp-temp,thm:univrelufp-temp}).
+Additionally, under bounded exponent floating-point arithmetic $\bbF_{p,q}$, we also demonstrate that $\step$ and $\relu$ network possess memorization and universal approximation properties (\cref{thm:memstepfpqr-temp,thm:univstepfpqr-temp,thm:memrelufpqr-temp,thm:univrelufpqr-temp}).
+Because underflow and overflow in $\bbF_{p,q}$ presents challenges in constructing the network, we develope several technical lemmas to address this (\cref{lem:representable,lem:exact,lem:integerexact,lem:ignore,lem:reluindcfpqr}).

-The memorization and universal approximation properties are fundamental problems in the expressive power of neural networks.
-Most prior works assume real-valued inputs and parameters, and/or exact mathematical operations, which cannot be simulated by modern computers that can only represent a tiny subset of the reals and apply inexact operations.
-In this work, we investigate the expressive power of neural networks under floating-point numbers and operations, and show that both memorization and universal approximation are possible under $\bbF_p$ and $\bbF_{p,q}$.
+On the other hand, most prior works regarding universal approximation assume real-valued inputs and parameters and/or exact mathematical operations, which cannot be simulated by modern computers that can only represent a tiny subset of the real numbers and apply inexact operations.
+Considering that almost all neural networks are indeed implemented under floating-point machinery, it is important to theoretically analyze the properties of floating-point neural networks.
+To the best of our knowledge, this is the first work to tackle the universal approximation property under the floating-point setting.
 We believe that our results and analyses under floating-point operations would contribute to a better understanding of the performance of modern deep and narrow networks that are executed on actual computers.